Frases Eficaces para Negociación en Ventas

 • "We can't move on price, but we'd be able to make adjustments on terms."

-How should you handle counteroffers and declining deals?
+What should you say when responding to counteroffers or declining deals?

-• "What would you say if I threw in..." where throw in simply means to add something extra to the deal [04:35].
+• "What would you say if I threw in..."
+The phrasal verb throw in simply means to add something extra to the deal.

 • "I'm sorry, we can't go that low."